kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

 Next we will configure and test the tunnel.
 My preferred way of doing this is to add every command to a script so I can run them all at once and to make it easier to re-run them.

-In my script there is two sections, the variables, and the IP commands we use to setup the tunnel.
+In my script, there is two sections, the variables, and the IP commands we use to setup the tunnel.

 Here is the variable part, with the IPv6 prefix we calculated earlier: